mjtechguy/codelabv2/README.md

 `What is your question?` {{ quiz id="quiz2" answerKey="custom-answers" }}
 ```

-When using custom answer keys, CodeLab will look for:
+When using custom answer keys, VSLabsAI will look for:
 - `custom-answers.yaml`
 - `custom-answers.yml`
 - `custom-answers`